dashjoin/djapp-wot/paper.md

 }
 ```

-In this screnario, we need a small piece of mapping code.
+In this scenario, we need a small piece of mapping code.
 Luckily, JSONata is perfect for this task:

 ```
 {